 “Punished, more than death and torture?
-I know what comes for me so don’t you dare threaten me with worse.”
+I know what comes for me, so don’t you dare threaten me with worse.”
 She screamed up to the intercom.
-Clicking the gun she tried to fire the empty chambers into the speaker.
-“Stupid fucking thing, just you wait, I will get to you.”
+Clicking the gun, she tried to fire the empty chambers into the speaker.
+“Stupid fucking thing, just wait, and I will get to you.”
 She said as she walked to a small cabinet, unlocking it with a small key on her charm bracelet.

-Inside were mostly papers, and envelopes, but in a small draw was a collection of clips for her gun, she checked them all to make sure they were full then reloaded her pistol as the sound of footsteps amassing outside her apartment crept under her door.
+Inside were mostly papers and envelopes, but in a small drawer was a collection of clips for her gun; she checked them all to make sure they were full, then reloaded her pistol as the sound of footsteps amassing outside her apartment crept under her door.

-The owner of the vehicle groaned as he handed of the key to the valet.
+The owner of the vehicle groaned as he handed off the key to the valet.

 “Good, see that it is, or else I will have your job.”
 The man said as he walked his wife into the apartment complex.